moe-salek/Data-Structures/README.md

 # Data Structures

-my codes for the "Data Structures and Algorithms" course and also my personal projects related to the topic.
+My codes for "Data Structures and Algorithms" course + projects related to that topic.